 The PRISM Awards are Africa’s most sought-after awards in the public relations industry.
-Now in their 20th year, the PRISM Awards are presented to public relations and communication professionals who have successfully incorporated strategy, creativity and professionalism into public relations and communication programmes and strategies that showcase a successful public relations campaign.
+Now in our 22nd year, the PRISM Awards are presented to public relations and communication professionals who have successfully incorporated strategy, creativity and professionalism into public relations and communication programmes and strategies that showcase a successful public relations campaign.
 Anyone can enter – business enterprises, associations, private institutions and government bodies are all eligible.

 Public relations campaigns entered into the PRISM Awards must exhibit a high standard of excellence in a variety of programme aspects.
 Specifically, each entry will be judged on the basis of its competence in five areas: